 Paul lived according to Gentile customs when in Gentile society, so he could save some.
 If we apply this principle to our situation today, it suggests that most of our worship services ought to be on Sundays—not for spiritual reasons, but for practical reasons.
 Sunday is the day expected in our society, and usually the day that most people are free to meet.
 God gives us freedom to adapt our customs to serve the needs of the mission he has given us.
 He has commanded a mission, but not a day.

 We are not requiring that everyone change.
 Some congregations have practical reasons for meeting on Saturdays.
 That’s OK.
-But for most congregations, there is a practical reason for meeting on Sundays, and if circumstances permit, we should prefer that day, not because it is spiritually better for us, but because it is practically better for the mission in most segments of Western society.
+But for most congregations, there is a practical reason for meeting on Sundays, and if circumstances permit, we should prefer that day, because it is better for the mission in most segments of Western society.
 If we want to be successful in our mission, we need to throw off obstacles that confuse people.

 Sunday is not a sure-fire formula for attracting new believers.
 There is no easy formula.
 The gospel takes work, and it takes time—all the more reason that we need to eliminate as many obstacles as we can.
 The mission also requires some sacrifice—and for some of us, it means a willingness to rearrange our schedules to better suit the people we hope to reach.

 Days matter to people

 For some members, days matter a lot.
 For some, it is because of jobs; for others, it is a desire to reach people; and for a few, it is because they still think that God commands a particular day.
 We must therefore act in wisdom.
 We need to think about how we can be more effective in our mission, and for this, days and times matter.
 I believe that Paul’s strategy of adapting to culture where he could is something that could help us in our mission today.